 Ash’s favourite?
 These scotch eggs!

-Stockbridge Market opens at 10am so it’s great for brunch, or just lunch.
+Stockbridge Market opens at 10am so it’s great for brunch, or lunch a bit later on.

 (Want to check out a different market?
 Leith Market features a lot of the same stalls on Saturdays, and Grassmarket too, also on Saturdays!)